The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Duals of algebraic--geometric codes

 In what follows, $X$ is a smooth geometrically connected projective variety over $\F_q$, which is a \textbf{complete intersection} in some projective space $\P^r$ for some $r\geq 2$.
 Moreover, $m$ is a nonnegative integer and $G_m$ is a divisor on $X$ which is linearly equivalent to a scheme--theoretic intersection of $X$ with a hypersurface of degree $m$.
 In addition, $P_1, \ldots, P_n$ is a family of rational points of $X$ avoiding the support of $G_m$ and we denote by $\Delta$ the $0$--cycle $\Delta:=P_1+ \cdots +P_n$.

-From \cite{H} II.8 exercise 4, the variety $X$ is \textit{projectively normal} (see \cite{H} I.3 exercise 18 for a definition) and an element of $L(G_m)$ can be identified to a restriction to $X$ of an element of $\Ff_{m,r}$.
+From \cite[Exercise II.8.4]{H}, the variety $X$ is \textit{projectively normal} (see \cite[Exercise I.3.18]{H} for a definition) and an element of $L(G_m)$ can be identified to a restriction to $X$ of an element of $\Ff_{m,r}$.
 The connection between minimum distance of $C_L (\Delta, G_m)^{\bot}$ and the notion of $m$--generality lies in the elementary Lemma \ref{codeword} below.